(Sounds like I can't keep a job doesn't it? More like I can't stand a job.)

 Each one of us must take responsibility for initiating world peace.
 Living consciously, knowing that our daily individual decisions make a difference, knowing that we can no longer afford the luxury of ignorance, will make the final difference in our stability as a society.
 And maybe, just maybe... we can really achieve lasting world peace.

 Cat News Headlines .com is the World's Most Popular Cat News/Health/Behavior Website®.
-It is a cat news-aggregate digest "By Cat lovers --- For Cat Lovers"
+It is a cat news-aggregator digest "By Cat lovers --- For Cat Lovers."

 It includes 43 pages of cat-stuff for you and your cat(s), with the latest daily breaking cat news stories and professional articles.